 - place poison baits along the fence line

-- destroy dogs sighted in the vicinity of the fence.
+- destroy dogs in the vicinity of the fence.

-The Dog Fence Board also inspects approximately half of the fence every year to:
+The Dog Fence Board inspects half of the fence every year to:

 - identify sections that need updating or replacing

-Dog fence inspection reports detail the condition of the fence and inspection activities.
+Dog fence inspection reports summarise the condition of the fence.

 Funding for patrols and maintenance

-The Board ensures that the fence is regularly patrolled and maintained with funds received from:
+The Board ensures that the fence is patrolled and maintained using funds from:

 - A levy paid on all sheep sold in South Australia.
 This levy is collected for the Board by the Sheep Advisory Group of SA (SASAG).

-- The South Australian Government, which matches the above levies on a dollar for dollar basis.
+- The South Australian Government, which matches the above rates and levies on a dollar for dollar basis.

-- A levy paid by properties outside the Dog Fence, where they use the fence as a boundary for their lands.
+- A levy paid by the properties immediately outside the Dog Fence.

-For any issues or queries relating to the South Australian Dog Fence please contact:
+If you have any questions about the South Australian Dog Fence please contact:

 Phone: (08) 8429 3459